A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

 Create a Resource Group

-A dedicated resource group keeps networking and compute resources organized and easy to manage.
+A dedicated resource group keeps networking and compute resources organized, manageable, and easy to clean up.

 PowerShell Command